department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs/self-employment.md

   - heading: More support for your small business
     links:
     - url: /careers-employment/veteran-owned-business-support/
-      title: Register your Veteran-owned small business
+      title: Register your Veteran-Owned Small Business
-      description: Register to do business with VA and get support for your Veteran-owned small business.
+      description: Register to do business with VA and get support for your Veteran-Owned Small Business.
 ---

 <div class="va-introtext">